pcorey/pcorey.github.io/_posts/2016-07-20-point-in-polygon.markdown

 ---
 layout: post
 title:  "Point in Polygon"
-description: "Is this point in this polygon?
+excerpt: "Is this point in this polygon?
 This Literate Commits articles explores one possible solution to this code kata."
 author: "Pete Corey"
 date:   2016-07-20
 repo: "https://github.com/pcorey/point-in-polygon"